soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 - **Monitor and protect sensitive information in the desktop versions of Excel, PowerPoint, and Word.**

     Just like in Exchange Online, SharePoint Online, and OneDrive for Business, these Office desktop programs include the same capabilities to identify sensitive information and apply DLP policies.
-DLP provides continuous monitoring when people share content in these Office 2016 programs.
+DLP provides continuous monitoring when people share content in these Office programs.

 - **Help users learn how to stay compliant without interrupting their workflow.**

     You can educate your users about DLP policies and help them remain compliant without blocking their work.
 For example, if a user tries to share a document containing sensitive information, a DLP policy can both send them an email notification and show them a policy tip in the context of the document library that allows them to override the policy if they have a business justification.
-The same policy tips also appear in Outlook on the web, Outlook 2013 and later, Excel 2016, PowerPoint 2016, and Word 2016.
+The same policy tips also appear in Outlook on the web, Outlook, Excel, PowerPoint, and Word.

 - **View DLP reports showing content that matches your organization's DLP policies.**